twoscoops/two-scoops-of-django-1.6/README.md

 Two Scoops of Django: Best Practices for Django 1.6
 ====================================================

-This is where we managed feature requests and thought out loud about `Two Scoops of Django: Best Practices for Django 1.8`_.
+This is where we managed feature requests and thought out loud about [Two Scoops of Django: Best Practices for Django 1.8](http://twoscoopspress.com/products/two-scoops-of-django-1-8).

-.. _`Two Scoops of Django: Best Practices for Django 1.8`: twoscoopspress.com/products/two-scoops-of-django-1-8

 Considerations
 --------------